-A Maker Space is a not for profit community resource where anybody can learn how to use digital tools, collaborate on projects or just make things for their own use.
-The idea is to make communities more self-sustainable, improve skills and employment prospects as well as giving people the opportunity to be more creative.
+The Maker Space is a not for profit community resource where anybody can learn how to use digital tools, collaborate on projects or just make things for their own use.
+The idea is to make communities more self-sustainable, improve skills and employment prospects as well as give people the opportunity to be more creative.
 I believe that these technologies have the ability to transform the way we manufacture and distribute products to the benefit of individuals, communities, and the environment.

-It is always a really enjoyable day for me and some of the great things that have been made can be seen below.
+It is always a really enjoyable day for me.
 At the moment this is Cornwall’s only open access digital workshop so if you want to get involved in the digital revolution or just want more information please email me: email@example.com

-Here are some of the amazing things that have been made.
+And here are some of the amazing things that have been made…….

 You can download designs for all kinds of things from websites like www.instructables.com or www.thingiverse.com, or you can design your own creations using freely available, open source software such as Inkscape; https://inkscape.org/; or libracad; http://librecad.org.
 For more complex 3D designs you can use programs like Sketchup; http://www.sketchup.com/ or Blender; https://www.blender.org/

-There is a nominal charge of £5.00 per person to cover insurance and consumables.
+There is a suggested donation of 10.00 per person to cover insurance and consumables.
 Small amounts of scrap are available, but please bring suitable materials with you if you can and some ideas of what you’d like to make.
 Places are limited but if you would like to come along or need some advice about a project please email me with Makerspace in the subject: firstname.lastname@example.org

 “A fantastic resource for the local community.
 Excellent equipment and teaching.”

 “Absolutely amazing.
 Would recommend to everyone.
 Enjoyed it so much”